orenyodfat/qgame/README.md

 Problem: The current implementation stores winners & questions in memory, meaning:
 - Data is lost when the server restarts.
 - It doesn’t scale beyond one machine.
+- Might lead to overruns due to concurrent writes (in some edge cases)

 Solution: Use MongoDB for storage & Redis for caching

 MongoDB stores questions & winners persistently.
 Redis caches active questions for fast reads.
+A database (or Redis) provides a single source of truth accessible to all processes.
+Ensures consistency: The question and winners are the same across every instance.

 This ensures persistence even if the server crashes and scales efficiently across multiple servers.